juju/docs/src/en/getting-started.md

    !["step 5"](./media/juju-lxd-config005.png)

-   You can now specify the start address for DHCP...
+   You can now specify the start of the DHCP address range...

    !["step 6"](./media/juju-lxd-config006.png)

-   And the end address...
+   And the end address of the range...

    !["step 7"](./media/juju-lxd-config007.png)